University of North Carolina at Chapel Hill: Environment and sustainability

-The principles of sustainability have been integrated throughout much of UNC-Chapel Hill.
-In the area of green building, the university requires that all new projects meet the requirements for LEED Silver certification and is in the process of building the first building in North Carolina to receive LEED Platinum status.
+The university has a goal that all new buildings meet the requirements for LEED silver certification, and the Allen Education Center at the university's North Carolina Botanic Garden was the first building in North Carolina to receive LEED Platinum certification.

-UNC-Chapel Hill's award-winning co-generation facility produces one-fourth of the electricity and all of the steam used on campus.
+UNC-Chapel Hill's cogeneration facility produced one-fourth of the electricity and all of the steam used on campus as of 2008.

-In 2006, the university and the Town of Chapel Hill jointly agreed to reduce greenhouse gas emissions 60% by 2050, becoming the first town-gown partnership in the country to do so.
+In 2006, the university and the Town of Chapel Hill jointly agreed to reduce greenhouse gas emissions 60% by 2050, becoming the first town-gown partnership in the country to make such an agreement.

-Through these efforts, the university achieved a "A−" grade on the Sustainable Endowment Institute's College Sustainability Report Card 2010.
+Through these efforts, the university achieved an "A−" grade on the Sustainable Endowment Institute's College Sustainability Report Card 2010.

-Only 14 out of 300 universities received a higher score than this.

-The university has come under recent criticism for abandoning a promise to shutter its coal-fired power plant by 2020.
-The university has announced plans to become carbon neutral by 2050.
+The university was criticized in 2019 for abandoning a promise to shutter its coal-fired power plant by 2020.
+Initially, the university has announced plans to become carbon neutral by 2050, but in 2021, the plan was changed to 2040.
 In December 2019, the university was sued by the Sierra Club and the Center for Biological Diversity for violations of the Clean Air Act.

-McCorkle Place and Old Well

-McCorkle Place, a green square on campus of the University of North Carolina at Chapel Hill, North Carolina, commemorates Samuel Eusebius McCorkle, the inceptor and progenitor of the university.